brentgroves/repsys/a_status/articles/storage_cluster.md

 # Structures Storage Cluster

-The Structures Storage Cluster is one part of our MicroCloud.
-If you have a unique storage requirement please contact an IS team member.
+The Structures Storage Cluster in Avilla is one part of our MicroCloud.
+If you have a unique storage requirement, please contact an IS team member.

 - Thanks

+The following is in markdown format.
+You can view it better at <https://markdownlivepreview.com/> by copying and pasting the contents below.

 ## MicroCeph features

 - higher availability and fault tolerance
-- self healing
+- self-healing
 - 50 nodes max
 - Configurable network interfaces for both public and internal traffic.
 - **[s3 compatible object storage](https://docs.ceph.com/en/reef/radosgw/#object-gateway)**